 Once we made it to Mount Gambier, I found the cemetery on the slopes of the now extinct volcano that housed the bluest lake I’d ever seen!

-So after a quick look at that my German backpacker friend and I went headstone hunting.
+So after a quick look at that and multiple exclaimations of ‘It’s just so blue!’, my German backpacker friend and I went headstone hunting.